Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-2/Lemp-Stack-Project2.md

 ## (Linux OS, Nginx Webserver, Mysql Database, PHP Language Script)

- ## Getting ready with the Prerequisites: In order to complete this project, I will be spinning up an AWS EC2 instance and a virtual server with ubuntu server operating system.
+ ## Prerequisites: In order to complete this project, I will be spinning up an AWS EC2 instance and a virtual server with ubuntu server operating system.
 My preferred choice terminal is Termius.

     "AWS EC2 instance is active and running"
 <img width="950" alt="ec2 instance" src="https://github.com/Gailpositive/Darey.io-Projects-1-10/assets/111061512/2eb423a1-a523-4377-9c66-391fcc3d95bf">